intermernet/tensile/README.md

-    tensile -concurrent=200 -reqs=100
+    $ tensile -c=200 -r=100

             Tensile web stress test tool v0.1

-    NOTICE: Concurrent requests is greater than number of requests.
+    NOTICE: -concurrent=200 is greater than -reqs
-            Changing concurrent requests to number of requests
+            Changing -concurrent to 100

-    Sending 100 requests to http://localhost/ with 100 concurrent workers.
+    Sending 100 requests to http://localhost/ with 100 concurrent workers using 4 CPUs.
     Waiting for replies...

     Connections:    100